Kodak S-1 vs Olympus E-M10 III

 - More modern: Reflects 5 years and 7 months of technical progress since the S-1 launch.

-Care should be taken when interpreting the review scores above, though.
+The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons